Big Data

 Answer:

-2. What are the characteristics of Big Data?
+2. What are the 5 Vs of Big Data?

 Answer:

-2. Velocity – Speed at which data is generated and processed (real-time or near real-time).
+2. Velocity: Speed at which data is generated (real-time, streaming).

 Answer: